Skip to content

 Activities

-One of the project’s key components was an international training program in Slovakia that brought together 20 participants (5 from each partner organization) for a four-day intensive learning experience.
-This training focused on facilitating the exchange of best practices among participants, enhancing their skills in organizing safe hiking activities in diverse terrains, equipping them with the knowledge to handle emergency situations effectively while on a hike, and strengthening the capacity of partner organizations to promote hiking safety.
+One of the project’s key components was an international training programme in Slovakia that brought participants together for an intensive learning experience.
+The training facilitated the exchange of best practices, enhanced participants’ skills in organising safe hiking activities across diverse terrains, equipped them with the knowledge to respond effectively to emergency situations, and strengthened the capacity of partner organisations to promote hiking safety.

-The project will also involve local activities to promote safety in hiking in Czechia, Hungary, Slovakia and Portugal.
-These will involve a combination of safety workshops, hike activities, and evaluation and feedback sessions, aiming to engage 35-55 participants in each location.
+The project also involved local activities to promote safety in hiking in Czechia, Hungary, Slovakia and Portugal.
+These involved a combination of safety workshops, hike activities, and evaluation and feedback sessions, aiming to engage 35-55 participants in each location.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor EACEA can be held responsible for them.